Joshndroid/joshndroid-unraid-docker-templates/README.md

 # Joshndroid Unraid Docker Templates
 Unraid docker templates for use with Unraid
-If yoru unsure what Unraid is see - www.unraid.net Their community apps provide templates for many docker programs for installation -https://unraid.net/community/apps
+If your unsure what Unraid is see - www.unraid.net Their community apps provide templates for many docker programs for installation -https://unraid.net/community/apps

 #Installation Instructions
-If you dont wish to utilise the templates as provided you can follow the guides and import these directly yourself from dockerhub
+If you dont wish to utilise the templates as provided or you want a bit more information you can follow the guides and import these directly yourself from dockerhub

 #Baikal
 https://github.com/Joshndroid/joshndroid-unraid-docker-templates/wiki/Unraid-Docker-Baikal-Installation